 How is this possible?
 How did the person who found the item know how to return it?
 The reason is quite simple.
 The asset tag on the tablet uses the Loss Prevention Certification Board’s (LPCB) Loss Prevention Standard (LPS) 1224 and 1225.

 First developed in 1995, these standards use the asset tags we are all familiar with, but with an added capability that allows the information on the tag to be traced securely via the internet to the rightful owner.

 Think of a license plate on a motor vehicle.
-For 120 years, law enforcement agencies have been tracing license plates to solve crimes and repatriate stolen or lost vehicles; first by mail, then by telegraph, then telephones, then telex machines and now with the internet.
+For 120 years, law enforcement agencies have been tracing license plates to solve crimes and repatriate stolen or lost vehicles.
+This was done by mail, then telegraph, then telephones, then telex machines and now with the internet.